carla-simulator/carla/Docs/tuto_A_add_vehicle.md

 	*   __4.1 - *Parent Class*__ — `VehicleAnimInstance`.
 	*   __4.2 - *Skeleton*__ — `<vehicle_name>_Skeleton`.
 	*   __4.3 - Rename the blueprint__ — `BP_<vehicle_name>_anim`.
 	*   __4.4 - Copy an existing Animation Blueprint__ — Go to `Content/Carla/Static/Vehicle` and choose any vehicle folder.
-Open its Animation Blueprint and copy the content.
+Open its Animation Blueprint and copy the content from the *AnimGraph*.
 	*   __4.5 - Compile the Animation Blueprint__ — Connect the content in the blueprint and click the button `Compile` on the top left corner.

 ![add_vehicle_step_04](img/add_vehicle_step_04.jpg)